Cimberly Wanyonyi

-Cimberly-Malaika Tiffany Wanyonyi (born 14 January 2005) is a Swedish singer.
+Cimberly-Malaika Tiffany Wanyonyi (born 14 January 2005), also known mononymously as Cimberly, is a Swedish singer.
 She won the 2023 season of the Swedish show Idol.

 Career

 Idol

 Wanyonyi nearly missed her opportunity to audition for the show, after her mother's car broke down.

 Wanyonyi made the show's finals on 24 November 2023, in Avicii Arena.
 She competed against Saga Ludvigsson in the finals, winning on December 1.

 Her winning single, "Won't Be Sorry", and will released by the Idol winner.

+Melodifestivalen

+Wanyonyi participated in Melodifestivalen 2026 in the fourth heat with the song "Eternity", where she qualified to the final.
+She placed sixth in the final.

 Personal life

 Wanyonyi, who was born to a Finnish mother and Kenyan father, is from Skellefteå.